Cases Tried or Otherwise Taken to Judgment

-Pro Bono trial counsel for the City of Chicago in an arbitration that Chicago Loop Parking (Morgan Stanley) brought against the City in connection with the Millennium Park Garages.
-In 2006, Morgan Stanley paid the City $563 million in exchange for a 99 year concession to operate the garages under Millennium Park and Grant Park on the City’s lakeshore.
-Morgan Stanley filed a claim in arbitration for $200 million related to the City’s permitting the Aqua building (North of Millennium Park) to accept parkers whose destinations are outside of the Aqua building itself.
-After a week-long arbitration in October 2012 before a panel of three arbitrators, the Panel rejected Morgan Stanley's claim for $200 million, awarding only one quarter of the amount sought.
+Pro bono counsel for the City of Chicago in an arbitration that Chicago Loop Parking (Morgan Stanley) brought against the City in connection with the Millennium Park Garages.
+In 2006, Morgan Stanley paid the City $563 million in exchange for a 99-year concession to operate the garages under Millennium Park and Grant Park on the City's lakeshore.
+Morgan Stanley filed a claim in arbitration for $200 million related to the City's permitting the Aqua building (North of Millennium Park) to accept parkers whose destinations are outside of the Aqua building itself.
+After a week-long arbitration in October 2012 before a panel of three arbitrators, the Panel rejected Morgan Stanley's claim for $200 million, awarding only 25% of the amount sought.

 Baycol False Claims Act Litigation (District of Minnesota)

 Counsel for Bayer in qui tam litigation brought by a former employee relating to Baycol.
 On Bayer's motion, Court dismissed suit with prejudice in 2011.